alykes/pcep/PCAP/Python-Institute/module-4/README.md

     - You can use the resulting iterator in a loop or convert it inta a list using the list() function.
     - Refer to `13.map.py` for an example.

-  - `filter()` - filters its second argument while being guided by directions flowing from the function specified as the first argument (the function is invoked for each list element, just like in `map()`).
+  - `filter(function, list)` - filters its second argument while being guided by directions flowing from the function specified as the first argument (the function is invoked for each list element, just like in `map()`).
     - filters out elements based on whether or not the condition is met on the element. `True` - Element stays, `False` - Element removed.
     - It's more easily explained with an example.
 Refer to `14.filter.py`